archlinuxvn/avnbot/README.md

   Reload bot configuration.
 This feature is disabled now.
 * `Badword filter`:
-  Text message that contains some bad word from a list `badwords.txt` will be deleted and a customer user counter will be increased.
+  Text message that contains some bad word from a list `badwords.txt` will be deleted and a custom user counter will be increased.
   User will be restricted 24 hours if the counter is `> 5`.

 ### Testing the bot